Canada now world's largest legal marijuana marketplace

 "I am going to frame it and hang it on my wall.
 I'm not even going to smoke it.
 I'm just going to save it forever," Power said.

-And there was more good news for pot aficionados: Hours before a handful of retail outlets opened in the country's easternmost province a federal official told The Associated Press that Canada will pardon all those with convictions for possessing up to 30 grams of marijuana, the now-legal threshold.
+And there was more good news for pot aficionados: Canada will pardon all those with convictions for possessing up to 30 grams of marijuana, the newly legal threshold.
+People will have to apply for the pardons, but will no longer have to wait five years after a conviction or pay hundreds of dollars in fees, as they do now.

-A formal announcement was planned for later Wednesday.
-The official, who was not authorized to speak public ahead of the announcement, said those who want to take advantage of the pardons will have to apply.
+"This is going to going to make a real difference for people who have been unfairly impacted by the previous regime," said Canadian Prime Minister Trudeau, who said he had no plans to use marijuana himself.

-Canada has had legal medical marijuana since 2001 and Prime Minister Justin Trudeau's government has spent two years working toward expanding that to include recreational marijuana.
+Canada has had legal medical marijuana since 2001 and Trudeau's government has spent two years working toward expanding that to include recreational marijuana.
 The goal is to better reflect society's changing opinion about marijuana and bring black market operators into a regulated system.

 Uruguay was first was the first country to legalize marijuana.